Cameron DiGiovanni, Writer

 - Get confirmation: Ask for written confirmation of the account closure.
 This is helpful if there’s ever a dispute about whether the account was closed.

-Canceling a credit card may impact your credit score, especially if it's an older card.
-If maintaining your score is a priority, you might consider keeping the account open or switching to a no annual fee card instead.
+Canceling a credit card may hurt your credit score a bit, especially if it's an older card.
 You can use WalletHub’s credit score simulator to see what would happen if you close your account.

 People also ask